Elul: The Sheep, the Soldiers, and the Bridge

 The Gemara in Meseches Rosh Hashana tells us that on Rosh Hashana we all pass before Hashem one by one - "כבני מרון".
 What does k’bnai maron mean?

 The Gemara gives three parables:

 Like a line of people waiting to cross a narrow bridge.

 What is the deeper meaning of these parables?

-Rav Yitzchak Blazzer from Petersburg, one of the prime disciples of Rav Yisroel Salanter explained based on the teaching that that it is always best to stand on trial earlier in the day, before the attribute of strict justice intensifies.
-How does one merit to be judged first?
-The Gemara gives three criteria:
+Rav Yitzchak Blazzer from Petersburg, one of the prime disciples of Rav Yisroel Salanter, explained based on the teaching that that it is always best to stand on trial early in the day, before the attribute of strict justice intensifies.
+So how does one merit to be judged first?
+For this, the Gemara provides three criteria:

-Soldiers, on the other hand, must blindly obey what their generals command.
+Soldiers, on the other hand, must blindly obey what their superiors command.
 They themselves do not always know why they are marching in any particular order.
-Likewise, it is at times beyond our comprehension why some people are favored in judgement while others suffer.
+Likewise, at times it is beyond our comprehension why some people are judged favorably while others suffer.

 May we all be inscribed in the book of life, health and happiness!